 Project Anywhere is a vehicle for hosting and disseminating art and research undertaken outside traditional exhibition circuits.
-It is perhaps best imagined as a project space comprising the entire globe (and beyond) in which the role of curator is replaced with the type of peer review model typically endorsed by a refereed journal.
-Project Anywhere endorses a rigorous peer review process.
+It is perhaps best imagined as a project space comprising the entire globe (and beyond) in which the role of curator is replaced with a blind peer review process.

 Project Anywhere’s evaluation criteria stress that all project proposals must make a clear and compelling case for the proposed project’s potential to contribute to knowledge in an identified field of creative practice.
 It is also expected that all proposals identify relevant literature and related artistic precedents.
 Projects can be speculative or discursive in nature, and may extend or contradict existing methodologies.
 All proposals received by Project Anywhere are reviewed by 4 artist academics of international standing.
 All applicants will receive a comprehensive compilation of feedback for future consideration.

 Evaluation criteria applied to project proposals:

 1. The proposed project is identifiable with following definition of research: Research is defined as the creation of new knowledge and/or the application of existing knowledge so as to generate new concepts, methodologies and understandings.

 2. The proposal makes a clear and compelling claim for the project’s potential to contribute to knowledge in an identified field of creative practice (the project can be speculative, experimental or discursive in nature).
 The claim should be made in the form of a hypothesis or proposition and it should identify relevant literature and aligned creative works; it may identify the project’s potential to build upon creative precedents; it may extend or contradict existing methodologies.